-When we left off in an earlier report, my son and I were working your way downriver on the South Branch of the Potomac.
+When we left off in an earlier report, my son and I were working our way downriver on the South Branch of the Potomac.
 On this particular August day, we had good luck in the sections closer to Smokehole, with this particular spot marking the transition from good to bad.

-Bottom Line: Skip this spot if you come here in the summer looking for bass.
+South Branch Potomac Fishing Bottom Line: Skip this spot if you come here in the summer looking for bass.
 It’s worth a check as you cruise down the road during trout stocking season as I am sure fish are planted here.

 Getting There: Mapquest yourself to Franklin, WV and follow US 220 north or to Petersburg and head south on the same road.
 Turn onto Smokehole where 220 breaks away from the river.
 Smokehole road follows the South Branch.